SumitWadekar/miniproj/README.md

 1. 1.Bal CK, Mishra RK.
 Stock Market Analysis and Prediction: A Bibliometric Analysis.
 Journal of Scientometric Research [Internet].
 2025 Mar 27;14(1):221–38.
 Available from: http://dx.doi.org/10.5530/jscires.20251277
 2. https://www.researchgate.net/publication/361860582_A_Study_on_Analysis_of_Stock_Prices_of_Selected_Industries
 3. Morck, Randall, Andrei Shleifer, and Robert W. Vishny.
 (1990).
 "The Stock Market and Investment: Is the Market a Sideshow?".
 Brookings Papers on Economic Activity, 2:1990, pp. 157-215
+4. How can machine learning help stock investment?, Xin Guo

 Name:
 1: Aradhya  Shetty